jasujm/enhanced-enum/docs/enumecglib.rst

 There are multiple ways to map a Python object to the C++ enum type.
 The following code examples all produce the same C++ definitions.
-For further discussion see :ref:`enhancedenum-overview`.
+For further discussion see :ref:`enhancedenum-creating`.

 .. literalinclude:: examples/status.hh
    :language: c++